vuetifyjs/vuetify/packages/docs/src/pages/en/features/breakpoints.md

 })
 ```

-You may notice that there is no `xl` property on the **breakpoint service**; this is intentional.
+You may notice that there is no `xl` property on the breakpoint service, this is intentional.
 Viewport calculations always start at _0_ and work their way up.
 A value of _340_ for the `xs` threshold means that a window size of _0 to 340_ is considered to be an *extra small* screen.

 To propagate these changes to *css helper classes* we need to update the `$grid-breakpoints` SASS variable with our new values.
 On **large and extra-large** screens we *subtract* width of the browser's scrollbar from the defined breakpoints.